Moon Take a Hike Minneapolis & St. Paul

 Price: $17.95 USD

 The landscape of Minneapolis and St. Paul is a mix of lakes, rivers, expansive wetlands, evergreen forests, and grassy prairies.
 Because of the abundance of scenery around the city, hiking in the Twin Cities is more than just a trek around the town.
 Hiking enthusiast and local Jake Kulju shows you the best hikes in and around Minneapolis and St. Paul.
 All hikes within the guide take less than 2 hours to reach by car, with details on public transportation options and clear directions on how to reach the trailhead.
-Jake has compiled lists of his favorite hikes including:

 Let Jake show you all the worthwhile hikes, from short, flat routes suitable for families to the more advanced hikes.
 Each hike profile contains practical information including point-by-point trail navigation, contact information, facilities, fees, parking instructions, and an easy-to-use map for each trail.
 From abundant lakes to bluff country, evergreen forests, and lowland areas, your trip begins with Moon Take a Hike Minneapolis & St. Paul.